 WHAT IS EXPERIENTIAL LEARNING?

 At Northeastern, experiential learning is our distinctive approach to learning for undergraduate and graduate students alike.
-It’s the process of learning through experience, and is more specifically defined as learning through reflection on doing.
-At Northeastern, learning through experience is never isolated from classroom learning or reflection.
+It’s the process of learning through experience, and is more specifically defined as learning through reflection and extracting meaning from all experiences.

 Co-op (more formally, cooperative education) is our flagship experiential program.
 It integrates classroom study with professional work experience, usually related to a student’s major or field of interest.
-Northeastern undergraduates can take as many as three 6-month co-op experiences throughout the U.S. and in more than 100 countries.
-More than 9 out of 10 take at least one.
+Northeastern undergraduates complete as many as three six-month co-op experiences throughout the U.S. and in more than 100 countries.
+More than nine out of 10 take at least one.
 “Co-op” is also commonly used to refer to the work experience itself.
 Jane did a chemistry co-op at Amgen in California.
 Many of Northeastern’s professional master’s programs—and increasingly, PhDs—include co-op-like experiences, but these should not be referred to as co-ops.

 Northeastern 2025, the university’s 10-year academic plan, is expanding our experiential offerings beyond co-op.
 Here are our other signature experiential programs and initiatives.
 It’s important to be able to communicate fluidly about what these programs are and why they’re different from standard internships.

 Undergraduate research is experiential.
 It can be pursued as a formal co-op placement at a research organization or by working with a professor in their lab for a semester.

 Likewise, community service is experiential and can be done through a co-op placement in the U.S. or abroad.
 But it also can be pursued through Northeastern’s service-learning courses, where professors assign real-world projects with partner community-based groups to students as part of the curriculum.